thisisnic/pyhackassembler/README.md

 # pyhackassembler

-A project as part of Nand2Tetris (part 1) to turn Hack assembly code into binary machine code
+This repo contains my implementation of the final project from Nand2Tetris (part 1), which converts Hack assembly code into binary machine code.